Updated on 17 Aug 2024

 A big part of using a thermal drone is spotting abnormalities.
 But how will you know what is normal and what isn't if you don't practise and understand your own environment?
 This is why practice really is crucial.

-heliguy™ runs numerous training courses - such as the and the - to help drone enterprises prepare for mission-specific scenarios, including thermal application training.
+heliguy™ runs numerous training courses - such as the Emergency Services Drone Operators Training and the Drone Assistive Programme - to help drone enterprises prepare for mission-specific scenarios, including thermal application training.

-To speak to us about training or any of the drones/cameras mentioned in this article, or and our enterprise team will happily assist.
+To speak to us about training or any of the drones/cameras mentioned in this article, give us a call or send us an email and our enterprise team will happily assist.